Expressions containing NDArray objects¶

 [23]:

-Combining all this weaponry allows to query your data on a simple and efficient way.
+Combining all this weaponry allows to query your data quickly.
 As the computation is lazy, all the operations are grouped and executed together for maximum performance.
 The only exception is that, when a reduction is found, it is computed eagerly, but it can still be part of more general expressions, as well as being able to be saved and loaded from disk.

-In this section, we have seen how to perform computations with NDArray arrays, and more in particular, how to create expressions, compute them, and save them to disk.
-Also, we have looked at performing reductions, broadcasting, selections and combinations of both.
-Lazy expressions allow you to build and compute complex computations from operands that can be in-memory, on-disk or remote (C2Array
+In this section, we have seen how to perform computations with NDArray arrays: how to create lazy expressions, compute them, and save them to disk.
+Also, we have looked at performing reductions, broadcasting, queries and combinations of all three.
+Lazy expressions allow you to build and compute complex computations from operands that can be in-memory, on-disk or remote (see `C2Array